chahalarsh/chahalarsh/README.md

 ## Hi there 👋

-I am a frontend developer.
+I am a frontend developer and a software engineer.
 I don't make clones, I build originals.

 # 💻 Tech Stack: